Research flow-through location De Twirre

 Do we know where people come from?

-We don't know where people come from.
-COA links people who have been granted residence permits to different municipalities.
-We have no influence on who is linked to us.
+We don't know now where people come from.
+COA links people with residence permits to a municipality.
+We have no influence on who is linked to our municipality.

 Do we influence the composition of families?